(Orders are processed on Fridays. Requests made on Thursdays after 5 p.m. will be processed the following week.)

 Fast, easy answers to your questions

-Mercy Care’s new Interactive Voice Response, or IVR, system, makes it easy to get member and claims information 24/7.
+Mercy Care’s Interactive Voice Response, or IVR, system, makes it easy to get member and claims information 24/7.
 You can:

 - Access member benefits and eligibility information